qimyi/wordle/README.md

 # Wordle
-Gaming in the console?
+Gaming in the command line?
 I gotchu fam!

 # Play
 ```